shakfu/chuck-max/README.md

 - [ ] Flesh out API (add all messages).
 Learn from the miniAudicle code.

-- [ ] Add support for events and callbacks: ChucKDesigner has python callbacks, perhaps lua or js via an extension?
+- [ ] Add support for events and callbacks: ChucKDesigner has python callbacks, perhaps use lua or js via an extension?

-- [ ] Build chugins with cmake
+- [ ] Convert `chuginate` to python3

 - [ ] Package chugins and scripts in external bundle

-- [ ] Convert `chuginate` to python3

 - ...